GavrilenkoA/ML_mutational_learning/README.md

 __training_nn.py:__

-[!notebooks/clas_ML.ipynb] - trained RNN with embedded antibody data
+[Link to code file](./utils/training.py) - trained RNN with embedded antibody data

 *training* - Trained models are used with pre-embedded data